 Many people don’t make the connection between headaches and dental problems.
 But the jaw, teeth, and joints are all connected.
 When you clench your teeth, your neck muscles inadvertently contract.
 Most who suffer from headaches associated with dental problems grind or clench their teeth at night, which causes headaches to occur in the morning.

-If you are experiencing pain centered in the nerves and muscles running through the face and neck, your frequent headaches are being caused by dental problems.
+Many things can cause headaches, but one reason that many people don’t realize is that the source could be a dental problem.
+If you are experiencing pain centered in the nerves and muscles running through the face and neck, your frequent headaches are caused by dental problems.

 TMJ related headaches are typically accompanied by other symptoms which may include:

 - Teeth grinding or clenching (you may notice your teeth are worn or chipped)